mikejsavage/hirveserv/README.md

 Security
 --------

-MM2k/zMud chat are unencrypted so a sysadmin/agency will be able to read your password and chats in plaintext and insert/modify messages.
+MM2k/zMud chat is unencrypted so a sysadmin/agency will be able to read your password and chats in plaintext and insert/modify messages.
 That said, this is literally a chat server for MUD clients so it is extremly unlikely anyone will actually care to do this.